Function, Technology and the Level of Implementation of the Digital Tachograph System in EU-AETR and Non EU-AETR Countries

 Many parts of the country have been in violation of the carbon monoxide and ozone National Ambient Air Quality Standards.
 Because of these violations, vehicle inspection and maintenance (I/M) programs have been implemented throughout the country.
 A method and procedure of evaluating the benefits of an I/M program as compared to the projected benefits designated in the MOBILE3 Emission Factor model has been developed.
 The method includes a detailed analysis of the individual operating parameters of an I/M program, such as the vehicle population, waiver procedures, and manual vs. automated analyzers.
 Evaluation of these parameters can assist agencies to compare benefits of their I/M programs to those projected in MOBILE3.
 This is of major importance, due to the requirements of the 1987 deadline for carbon monoxide and ozone attainment and the “reasonable extra efforts” program which undoubtedly will be required by EPA.

 The light-duty diesel vehicle has been targeted for some years as a contributor to the visibility problem in many urban areas.
 The Colorado Department of Health.
 Air Pollution Control Division, has conducted a pilot inspection/maintenance program for the purpose of evaluating the effectiveness of a loaded mode inspection program in reducing diesel opacity and particulate emissions levels.
 The study consisted of screening approximately 200 vehicles using a loaded mode test cycle and exhaust opacity measurements to select a test population of 13 vehicles.
 Those vehicles exceeding a given opacity standard were subjected to the Federal Test Procedure (FTP) both before and after repairs.
 The vehicles subsequently underwent a series of maintenance sequences.
-The repair effectiveness of each sequence, as well as overall repair effectiveness, for opacity, gaseous and particulate emissions reductions was quantified and is presented in this report along with the associated retail costs of repairs.

 To assure safe runnings of motor vehicles, laws in Japan have made it statutory for motor vehicles to periodically undergo motor vehicle tests.
 During these tests (diagnosis and inspections), brakes, speedometers, wheel alignment, headlamps, exhaust emissions and so forth are inspected by means of appropriate pieces of test equipment.
 After the test results have been compared against the reference values, "pass/fail" evaluation is indicated, memorized and recorded.
 Moreover, instructions for the driver are provided on indicators.
 The test equipment with such capabilities has been employed in the government-run motor vehicle inspection stations in Japan.
 In addition to such government-run motor vehicle inspection stations, this paper deals with an automated motor vehicle inspection system which has been designed compactly and which is to be used in nongovernmental service shops directly connected with services and repairs.